TAG-Epic/speedcord/README.md

 # Speedcord
 A simple discord API wrapper - without all the bullshit

 We have a discord!
 Join us at https://discord.gg/yxrprWz
+If you liked the library, feel free to leave a star!

 ## Contributions
 Some ideas of what we need in speedcord